- ABOUT

 About STAR

-STAR programs bring opportunities to learn, grow, and build skills to children living under the poverty line.
+STAR programs bring opportunities to learn, grow, and build skills to children and youth from low-income households.
 Children and youth enjoy barrier-free access to recreational activities and are supported and mentored by staff and volunteers who are sensitive to their needs and circumstances.

 We take pride in creating safe and inclusive spaces in our programs - encouraging participants with positive reinforcement, care, and continuity.
 Children and youth come to our STAR programs multiple times a week where they engage in constructive, positive, esteem-building learning experiences.